 If asked about a time you were required to be flexible in your career, narrate how you had to meet a client in, say, Boston.
 Since the resources were limited and you had to impress the client, you met him at a coworking space in Boston because of its affordability.
 Demonstrate how you took the opportunity while there to complete your project, working beyond regular working hours to meet the deadline.

 - A person with a growth mindset is a self-starter.

 Sometimes projects will stall or be forgotten because they are challenging.
-A growth mindset dictates that no challenge is too big to overcome, and are willing to step into places others have not dared.
-He or she perceives the growth such projects can bring to the organization, and how the obstacles will be a learning opportunity for future projects.
+A growth mindset dictates that no challenge is too big to overcome and that one is willing to step into places others have not dared.
+They perceive the growth such projects can bring to the organization and how the obstacles will be a learning opportunity for future projects.
 A growth mindset will take it upon themselves to restart stalled projects and see their completion.

 - A person with a growth mindset is a team player and a leader.

 A person with a growth mindset would be willing to hold others’ hands and offer guidance when needed.
 They believe that helping a person grow is an opportunity for them to hone their skills, rather than seeing the other person creating competition.

 Demonstrate to the interviewer how you are willing to be a team player.
 You can recount the times you offered guidance through a project and how you felt more knowledgeable afterward.

 The dynamics of the modern workplace require people with a growth mindset.
 If you want to stay relevant in the workplace, it is crucial to acquire this trait for the future of your career.
 Hopefully, the above points will be useful guidance for your next interview.